|De Knipoog ("The Wink of|

 an Eye") by Mily Weisglas.

-The meeting was to talk about the Engelandvaarders (literally, “England sailers”).
+I heard about it from my second cousin Charles Boissevain of Leidschendam.
 After the Nazis invaded Holland in May 1940, they sealed the borders of the Netherlands with land patrols on the German and Belgian borders, bunkers on the shoreline, and marine patrols of the North Sea.

 About 1,700 Engelandvaarders made it to England.
 The most dramatic escapes were by boat, but the majority of escapees, says Charles, traveled via Switzerland or Spain; some even escaped via Sweden.
 Of these escapees, the great majority, nearly 1,400 people (mostly men), went on to serve in the Allied armed forces or the Dutch government in exile.